datenstrom/community/README.md

 ## Acknowledgements

 Made in Europe.
-Thank you to all members and contributors.
+Thank you to all members of the Datenstrom community.